What is heart-healthy eating?

 You can choose from several eating plans to keep your heart healthy.
 They include the American Heart Association diet, DASH diet, Mediterranean diet, and MyPlate plan.

 Heart-healthy eating is for everyone.
 It is not just for people who have heart problems or who are at a high risk for heart problems.
 Heart-healthy eating focuses on adding more healthy foods to your plan and cutting back on foods that aren't so good for you.

 - Eat more fruits and vegetables and other high-fiber foods.

 - Choose foods that are low in saturated fat, trans fat, and cholesterol.

-- Limit salt and alcohol.
+- Limit sodium, alcohol, and sugar.

 To put these guidelines into action, see:

 The DASH diet is a good choice for people who have high blood pressure.
 DASH stands for Dietary Approaches to Stop Hypertension.
 Hypertension is high blood pressure.

 For help with the DASH diet, see: